Preamble

 11.3.

-annual draft will begin on January 1, and will continue until all teams have 35
+begin on January 1, and will continue until all teams have 35 players on their

 11.4.

-picks will be submitted by email or through another similar online mechanism as
+submitted by email or through another similar online mechanism as chosen by the

 11.5.

-Commissioner is responsible for organizing a fair and efficient method for
+responsible for organizing a fair and efficient method for completing the

-completing the draft.
-The schedule of deadlines (if any) for picks must be
+draft.
+The schedule of deadlines (if any) for picks must be announced and

-announced and agreed upon at least two weeks in advance so that people can plan
+agreed upon at least two weeks in advance so that people can plan accordingly.

 11.6.

-owner's pick is skipped because he or she missed a deadline, he or she can make
+skipped because he or she missed a deadline, he or she can make the skipped

 11.7.